Belize at a glance

 - 3 Meals A Day: 2 at a Restaurant, 1 in the Village

-- Recreation or Local Cultural Experiences: Beach, Island, Snorkel, Jungle Waterfall, Living Maya, Monkey River, Rainforest Canopy Zipline, Zoo, River Tubing or Mayan Ruins
+- Recreation or Local Cultural Experiences: Beach, Island, Snorkel, Jungle Waterfall, Living Maya, Monkey River, Rainforest Canopy Zipline, River Tubing, Mayan Ruins, etc

 - Materials Provided: Group Leader Manual, Unlimited Consultations, Trip Promo Videos & Materials, Group T-Shirts, Branded Water Bottle, Fundraising Ideas

 Prior to your trip, the team leader will receive a group leader manual, which includes fundraising ideas and information to help with every aspect of trip planning.
-You will also have access to promo videos, group t-shirts and unlimited consultations.
+You will also have access to promo videos, group t-shirts, branded water bottle and unlimited consultations.
 We will help you utilize your customizable ministry options that fits with your team.

-Once in Belize, your team will be taken care of by trained International Servants staff, given three meals a day, transported to/from the airport and to/from ministry sites, have plenty of safe drinking water, appropriate sleeping accommodations, an opportunity to attend local church services, morning worship, prayer, a debrief meeting, and experience a local sightseeing or recreation activity.
+Once in Belize, your team will be taken care of by trained International Servants staff, given three meals a day (2 at a restaurant and 1 in the village), transported to/from the airport and to/from ministry sites, have plenty of safe drinking water, appropriate sleeping accommodations in a nice hotel, an opportunity to attend local church services, morning worship, prayer, a debrief meeting, and experience a local sightseeing or recreation activity.
 A member of our staff will be with your group at all times.

 There are other Missions offering Mission Trips to Belize, why should you choose us?